-There are three priorities for SNAP in striving towards a Better Culture of human rights in Scotland:
+There were three priorities for SNAP 2013 – 2017 in striving towards a Better Culture of human rights in Scotland:

 Empowerment: Increasing people’s understanding of human rights and their participation in decisions

 Ability: Increase organisations’ ability to put human rights into practice

 Accountability: Increasing accountability through human rights based laws, governance and monitoring